 ‘Jeremy Denk’s writing is as engaged and probing as his playing.
 Every Good Boy Does Fine hits the spot - a scintillating account of his way into music’ - Ian Bostridge

 A uniquely illuminating memoir of the making of a musician, in which renowned pianist Jeremy Denk explores what he learned from his teachers about classical music: its forms, its power, its meaning - and what it can teach us about ourselves.

-In his imaginative prose, Denk explores how classical music is relevant to “real life,” despite its distance in time.
+In Every Good Boy Does Fine, Denk explores how classical music is relevant to 'real life,' despite its distance in time.
 He dives into pieces and composers that have shaped him – Bach, Mozart, Schubert, and Brahms, among others – and gives unusual lessons on melody, harmony, and rhythm.
 Why and how do these fundamental elements have such a visceral effect on us?
-He tries to sum up many of the lessons he has gotten, to repay the debt of all his amazing teachers; to remind us that music is our creation, and that we need to keep asking questions about its purpose.
+He tries to sum up many of the lessons he has received, to repay the debt of all his amazing teachers; to remind us that music is our creation, and that we need to keep asking questions about its purpose.

 'Denk . . . has written a book that shows what it’s like to be a pianist, but also what it’s like to be Jeremy Denk.
 As if that were not enough, it is also about the elements of music, and beyond that an account of the ways in which music and life mirror each other.
 It is a book like none other . . .
 Denk weaves invisible threads connecting life and art into something very close to musical form.'
 Simon Callow, The New York Review of Books